vuw-research-computing/raapoi-docs/docs/basic_commands.md

 A good tutorial for using linux can be found here:
 [Learning the linux shell](http://linuxcommand.org/lc3_learning_the_shell.php).

-Software Carpentry also provides a good introduction to the shell, including [how to work with files and directories](http://swcarpentry.github.io/shell-novice/03-create/index.html)
+[Software Carpentry](http://swcarpentry.github.io/shell-novice/) also provides a good introduction to the shell, including [how to work with files and directories](http://swcarpentry.github.io/shell-novice/03-create/index.html).